Best Crypto Credit Cards (June 2026)

 These do not give you normal unsecured consumer credit.
 Instead, you lock crypto as collateral and spend against a borrowing line that depends on your pledged assets.

 Nexo Card fits this model.
-The appeal is that you may avoid selling crypto when you spend, but the cost can shift into borrowing charges, loyalty-tier conditions, lower usable credit than portfolio value, and the need to manage collateral risk when prices fall.
+The appeal is that you may avoid selling crypto when you spend, but the cost shifts into borrowing charges, loyalty-tier conditions, lower usable credit than total portfolio value, and the need to actively manage collateral when prices fall.
+A user with 10,000 EUR in pledged BTC does not get 10,000 EUR in spending power; the usable credit depends on the loan-to-value ratio Nexo applies, which changes with market conditions.
+Users outside the U.S. who want to stay exposed to their assets while spending are the natural fit.
+Everyone else should weigh that collateral friction against what a plain crypto debit card would cost.

 Related Card Types Worth Checking

-Crypto debit cards, USDC spending cards, and USDT spending cards can still help in those cases.
-They are different products, but they solve nearby problems for users who want crypto-linked spending without a standard credit card application.
+USDC spending cards, USDT spending cards, and virtual crypto cards can still help in those cases.
+They are different products, but they solve nearby problems for users who want crypto-linked spending without a credit application.
+None of them offer revolving credit or purchase APR protection, but they also carry no risk of a balance compounding against you.

 How Crypto Credit Card Rewards Work